BM-6337/Project-JARVIS/README.md

-# Jarvis AI
+# Project JARVIS

 > Your personal desktop AI assistant powered by a double clap.

-Jarvis AI continuously listens for a **double clap** through your microphone.
+Jarvis (Just A Rather Very Intelligent System) continuously listens for a **double clap** through your microphone.
 Once detected, it automatically executes your personalized startup routine—launching Spotify, opening Chrome tabs, greeting you with an AI-generated voice using ElevenLabs, and bringing Cursor into focus.

 Designed to make sitting down at your desk feel like activating your own AI assistant.